MainulDip/iOS-study/xcode-overview.md

 - option + click : to see further docs of a function

 - cmd + N for new file
-- alt + right/left arrow -> to jump cursor to next/prev word quickly (ctrl + arrow) for windows/linux.
+- alt + right/left arrow -> to jump cursor to next/prev word quickly (ctrl + arrow) for windows/linux (Remote Desktop).

 ### Implementing Protocol Member:
 - After Attaching the protocol, from inside struct/class braces, press `esc` for suggestion.
 Then apply those members